bezi/cmueats/README.md

 todo
 ----
 - ~~Times to open and close~~
+- ~~Port to Node.js~~
 - Google map API integration
 - Tags/types of food
 - Search function
-- Countdown timer to open and close
+- ~~Countdown timer to open and close~~
 - Mobile apps for iOS and Android
 - Parsing schedule from CMU web page, not hard-coded
 - Database, not dictionary
-- Python OOP
-- Make 404 page pretty
+- Make 404/500 page pretty

 debug instructions
 ------------------

-Run a local server (on Linux) using the following commands:
+Run a local server using the following commands:

 1. Pull the github repository and `cd` to the root of repository

-2. Ensure heroku is installed (see distribution specific information).

-  `heroku --version`

-3. If this is the first time, use pip to install dependencies.
+2. If this is the first time, use npm to install dependencies.

-  `pip install -r requirements.txt`

-3. Collect the static files

-  `python manage.py collectstatic`
+  `npm install`

-4. Run the server
+3. Run the server

-  `python manage.py runserver`
+  `node app.js`

-5. Open `localhost:8000` in your browser of choice.
+4. Open `localhost:3000` in your browser of choice.